Distance sensing with Raspberry Pi and an HC-SR04 sensor

 Raspberry Pi Code

 Now that we have our hardware all set up, we can start to write the necessary code to interface the distance sensor.
 Python and the RPi.GPIO module [5] were used as an easy way into getting some initial results from this sensor.
-The code can be seen hereafter:
+The code can be seen hereafter and its discussed right after:

 Python